Technical Challenges of Agentic AI Workloads

 Challenge 1: GPU Resource Management and Cost Optimization

 GPUs are the most expensive resource in the Agentic AI Platform.
 Appropriate GPU allocation strategies are needed based on model size and workload characteristics.
+This challenge is owned by Layer 1: AI Infrastructure of the platform architecture, which addresses it by integrating accelerated compute, orchestration, monitoring, and performance optimization into a single layer.

 Why it's difficult: